Why hasn’t there been a real debate on climate science?

 The illegitimate daughter, is of course uncertainty.
 If you can at least assign your idea of credible odds to the accuracy of a theory, then it’s as if it’s as good as proven.
 It’s a whole new approach to science.
 Instead of following through on the theory to do the actual production of something concrete to test the theory, you actually don’t even have to prove the theory and the real world data becomes beguilingly malleable.

 Instead of data, you have computer models, which as far as the lay person is concerned, come with their very own specious authority.
 Even if you don’t understand the physics of clouds or have not yet even begun to invent the math to handle turbulence, by simply programming a computer using nothing better than that basis of ignorance, the result is somehow supposed to be legitimate and beyond question.
-If you consider climate to be an interaction between an unknown set of non-linear complex systems, which I do, the idea of predicting what it’ll be doing next year, never mind next century, is scientifically ignorant beyond all belief.
+If you consider climate to be an interaction between an unknown set of non-linear complex systems, which I do because it patently is, the whole idea of predicting what it’ll be doing next year, never mind next century, is scientifically ignorant beyond all belief.
 It’s also totally dishonest.

 I have fine combed through the world of climate science and found what I would consider to be two big intellects and an army of pygmies, masquerading as saviours of the world, but at the end of the day, all they know how to do is pursue grant money, a bit of notoriety or both.
 They interact with each other over the science, and though it can get a bit bitchy at times, the grand consensus is never questioned.
 Mediocrity breeds and promotes nothing better than mediocrity, if only to protect itself.
 Anyone who questions the consensus is soon marginalised, so not many people on the inside do, though they might entertain some grave doubts.
 It’s equivalent to an organisation that’s lost the ability to question itself.